michaelschiltz/Japanese_History_1/README.md

 * indications of what you found difficult to understand
 * a *timeline* of events
 * references to primary materials in online databases: search the [Japan Center for Asian Records](https://www.jacar.go.jp/), the [National Diet Library's Digital Collections](http://dl.ndl.go.jp/), the [Kobe University Archive of Newspaper clippings](http://www.lib.kobe-u.ac.jp/sinbun/index.html), and so on...
+* when using illustrations and or citations, provide the necessary references.
+* it is better to be exhaustive rather than being too concise

+**!!The schedule of the presentations will be decided in the one of the first sessions; students are required to meet with the professor one week before doing the presentation, and will receive feedback.**